skittles9823/terminalmods/README.md

 Which works the same as `.bashrc`/`.zshrc` on a Linux machine running bash or zsh respectively.

 ## Instructions
-- Install the module from the Magisk Manager's Downloads section, then reboot.
+- Install the module from [releases](https://github.com/skittles9823/terminalmods/releases/latest), then reboot.
 - Navigate to /sdcard to find .aliases

 ## Requirements